AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/sign-in.md

     ![sign-in-adobe](../assets/sign-in-adobe.png)

-1. Enter the email address you used when you created your MBI account.
+1. Enter the email address you used when you created your[!DNL MBI]account.
 If you do not already have an Adobe account, click **Create an account** and enter your information.
-Remember to use the email address you used when you created your MBI account.
+Remember to use the email address you used when you created your[!DNL MBI]account.
 The email address is the key you need to access your Adobe account.

 >[!NOTE]
 >
->If you log in using your Adobe ID, you will not be able to change your MBI profile password.
+>If you log in using your Adobe ID, you will not be able to change your[!DNL MBI]profile password.

 ## Sign in using your user name and password